Correcting an import declaration

 Correcting a customs declaration before a decision

 Not all details in the customs declaration can be amended.
-Such details are some trader details, i.e., declarant (importer), representative (agent) and type of representation.
-Neither can the requested procedure or additional procedure be corrected.
+These include trader details such as declarant (importer), representative (agent) and type of representation.
+Likewise, the procedure requested in the customs declaration can’t be corrected.
+An additional procedure can’t be corrected after the release if, for example, the prerequisite for the release was the presentation of a specific authorisation/document.
 Other details can be corrected.
 However, the declaration can’t be corrected if Customs has decided to carry out goods control.

 - Import declarations submitted by message to the new customs clearance system can be corrected by sending an amendment request message.
 The amendment request message can only be sent by the submitter of the original declaration.